 Medium: Oil on canvas.

-Presentation: Fine neoclassical gilt metal leaf frame.
+Presentation: Newly commissioned bespoke gold metal leaf frame.
 All of the new frames we commission are especially made for us to order by one of the UK’s top period frame makers.

 Condition: Very good.
 Newly professionally cleaned, restored, and re-varnished.
 Ready to hang.